sfigg/commercialization-public/docset/manufacture/desktop/push-button-reset-overview.md

 ## What's new for Windows 10

-In Windows 10, Version 1703, Push-button reset has been updated to include the folowing changes:
+In Windows 10, Version 1703, Push-button reset has been updated to include the folowing change:

 -   **Use default config files when using ScanState to capture customizations:**  Starting with Windows 10 Version 1703, you have to use the `/config` option with ScanState when capturing customizations.
 Use only one of the default configuration files included with the Assessment and Deployment Kit (ADK).
 These files are: